Resumo

 NY

-HAS holds a 4% interest in a biotech company, Allertein Pharmaceuticals LLC, which is developing an engineered recombinant protein vaccine for peanut allergy, and 45% interest in a virtual company, Herbal Springs LLC, that holds a patent application on an herbal product for treating asthma and another for treating food allergy.
-HAS is an author of a number of references cited in this topic.
+HAS holds a 4% interest in a biotech company, Allertein Pharmaceuticals LLC, which is developing an engineered recombinant protein vaccine for peanut allergy, and 45% interest in a virtual company, Herbal Springs LLC, that holds a patent application on a herbal product for treating asthma and another for treating food allergy.
+HAS is an author of several references cited in this topic.

 Adam Fox, MA(Hons) Cantab., MSc, MBBS, DCH, FRCPCH, FHEA, Dip.
 Allergy